pulsely/PulseModemA/README.md

 The PulseModem A is developed by **Pulsely** [www.pulsely.com](https://www.pulsely.com/).
 (C) 2018 by Pulsely
-leveraging the hard work from these forward thinkers, developers & designers:
+leveraging the following hard work from these forward thinkers, developers & designers:

 **APRS**
 Bob Bruninga